MetOffice/simulation-systems/source/Reviewers/releases/mule_release.rst

 * Move to or create ``$UMDIR/mule/mule-YYYY.MM.V``
 * Get a copy of the install script, ``fcm export fcm:mule.xm_tr/admin/meto_install_mule.sh@YYYY.MM.V``
 * Run the install script without any modules loaded (this will install for the system python), ``./meto_install_mule.sh``
 * For all desired scitools modules, load the module and then rerun the install script.
-Try and do this for all production/preproduction stacks as well as the current defualt previous, current and next modules.
+Try and do this for all production/preproduction stacks as well as the current default previous, current and next modules.
 * Repeat these steps on the EXAB and EXCD.

 Once mule has been installed, we also need to add the modulesfiles to their location in ``$UMDIR/modulefiles/um_tools/YYYY.MM.V``.
 This is most easily done by copying an existing one and modifying the scitools modules and python versions to match what has just been installed.
 These modules need to be done for both ``openmp`` and ``no-openmp`` - the only differences between them are the ``THREADING`` and ``module-whatis`` variables.